Maksim2498/poms/api/docs/config.md

 API configuration is stored in `config.json` file in `/api` folder.
 By default this file doesn't exist and you have to create it on your own.
-It has the following available options (use of not supported any option is considered an error):
+It has the following available options (use of any unsupported option is considered an error):

 | Field Path                    | Type          | Default Value | Required | Description                                                                        |